2018 Department Newsletter

 THANK YOU FOR YOUR SUPPORT!

-The Department of East Asian Languages & Literatures would like to gratefully acknowledge the following generous donors who made a gift to the department from July 1, 2016 – June 30, 2017.
+The East Asian Languages and Literatures Department would like to gratefully acknowledge the following generous donors who made a gift to the department from July 1, 2017 – June 30, 2018.

 Ian Robert Everhart, BA ’14